vikilpet/Taskopy/readme.md

 	You can set multiple schedule at once with list:

 		every=('wed 18:00', 'fri 17:00')

+	NOTE: tasks are not started at exactly 0 seconds, but at the second in which the crontab was loaded/reloaded.

 - **active** (True) — to enable-disable task.
 - **startup** (False) — run at taskopy startup.